-1.2 Track 1: Linguistic Constraints for Robustness
+1.2 Track 1: Linguistic Constraints

 Neural QA systems often make somewhat mysterious errors.
-They can be distracted by answers that don't apparently have anything to do with the question (particularly in the adversarial case) but match some shallow surface characteristics like having words that overlap with the question.
+They can be distracted by answers that don't apparently have anything to do with the question but match some shallow surface characteristics like having words that overlap with the question.
 They can also fixate too much on finding an answer of the right type (e.g., returning a location for a where question).
-Finally, large neural models can memorize training data, meaning that they may handle unknown words poorly or fail to generalize in other ways.
+Finally, large neural models training data, meaning that they may handle unknown words poorly or fail to generalize in other ways.

 Many of these errors are orthogonal to the type of errors made by "classic" QA techniques like sliding windows of n-grams (Richardson et al., 2013).
 Tools like NER and dependency parsers can also help analyze the structure of the question and the document and possibly allow you to take steps to identify candidate answers or rule out bad answers.
 For example, if a document span has no relevance to a named entity from the question, it might be unlikely to be correct.
-Such constraints are likely to be particularly useful in adversarial or cross-domain settings.
+Such constraints are likely to be particularly useful in cross-domain settings.

-Tools you might explore include a NER system, a dependency parser, or a constituency parser. spaCy3 is probably easiest toolkit to get working.
-Stanford's suite of tools is fairly comprehensive: Stanza4 is a nice set of these in Python, and Stanford CoreNLP works pretty well but is Java-based.
+Tools you might explore include a NER system, a dependency parser, or a constituency parser. spaCy is probably easiest toolkit to get working.
+Stanford's suite of tools is fairly comprehensive: Stanza is a very of these in Python, and Stanford CoreNLP works pretty well but is Java-based.